yamilabelen98/yamilabelen98/README.md

 ---

-### 👋 ¡Hola!
-Soy Yamila De Olivera
+### 👋 Hi!
+I'm Yamila De Olivera

-Soy una Desarrolladora Web Full Stack de 25 años, originaria de Argentina.
-Mi pasión por la tecnología comenzó con un sueño de la infancia: programar videojuegos.
-Sin embargo, la vida me llevó por el camino de la Ingeniería Civil 🤔.
-Durante la pandemia, tuve tiempo de reflexionar y decidí seguir mi verdadera pasión.
-En agosto de 2022, me uní a HENRY para convertirme en desarrolladora Full Stack y cambiarme de carrera a Ingeniería Informática.
-Desde entonces, ¡no he mirado atrás! 🚀
+I’m a 25-year-old Full Stack Web Developer from Argentina.
+My passion for technology started with a childhood dream: programming video games.
+However, life led me down the path of Civil Engineering 🤔.
+During the pandemic, I had time to reflect and decided to pursue my true passion.
+In August 2022, I joined HENRY to become a Full Stack Developer and switch my career to Computer Science.
+Since then, I haven’t looked back! 🚀

-Aquí encontrarás una colección de proyectos y prácticas que reflejan mi viaje en el mundo de la programación. ¡Espero que disfrutes explorándolos tanto como yo disfruté creándolos! 😉
+Here you'll find a collection of projects and practices that reflect my journey in the programming world.
+I hope you enjoy exploring them as much as I enjoyed creating them! 😉

 ---

-### 💡 Tecnologías que domino
+### 💡 Technologies I Master

 <div align="center">
   <img src="https://www.w3.org/html/logo/img/mark-only-icon.png" alt="HTML" width="52px" height="53px">